Updated Nov 15, 2023

 Student Loan Debt Crisis Due to Students Taking on Too Much Debt

 Students are taking on too much debt with almost no hope of being able to pay it back.
-The student loan portfolio is set to almost double by 2025 to almost $2.5 trillion by 2025.
-Already almost 12% of individuals are delinquent on their student loans, and the rate will only increase with the passage of time.
+The student loan portfolio is set to almost double by 2025 to nearly $2.5 trillion by 2025.
+Already almost 12% of individuals are delinquent on their student loans, and the rate will only increase with time.

 Student Debt Crisis Overblown, and Due to Stupidity: Video